 Compiling DPL Applications

-This section describes how to use the NVIDIA DPL compiler to compile DPL applications.
+This page describes how to use the NVIDIA DPL compiler to build DPL applications.

-DOCA Programming Language (DPL) applications are an educational resource provided as a guide on how to program on the NVIDIA® BlueField® networking platform (DPU or SuperNIC) using DPL.
+DOCA Programming Language (DPL) sample applications serve as educational resources that demonstrate how to program on the NVIDIA BlueField networking platform (DPU or SuperNIC) using DPL.

-Please refer to the DPL Runtime Service for the system requirements and DPL Installation Guide on how to install the compiler.
-For information on the development environment, refer to the DOCA Pipeline Language Model and the DPL System Overview.
+For information about the development environment, refer to the DOCA Pipeline Programming Model and the DPL System Overview.

 Ubuntu 22.04 hosts (x86) or greater